getml/getml.com/src/docs/install/remote_access.md

 Running an interactive session using `IPython` is also possible but should not be done directly (since you will lose all progress the moment you get disconnected).
 Instead, we recommend using third-party helper programs, like [GNU screen](https://www.gnu.org/software/screen/) or [tmux](https://github.com/tmux/tmux/wiki).

 !!! note
-    It is usually NOT a good idea to forward the port of the getML engine to your local computer and then run the Python API locally.
+    It is usually NOT a good idea to forward the port of the getML Engine to your local computer and then run the Python API locally.
 If you decide to do so anyway, make sure to always use absolute paths for data loading.

 ### Retrieving Results